appbaseio/reactivesearch-api-k8s/Readme.md

     _Here is an example on how you can create a cluster on Google Cloud._

-    >_Note: Here we assume that you have `gcloud` sdk installed on your machine, if not you can install from here.
-Also you have a project on Google Cloud with Kubernetes Engine enabled_
+    >_Note: We assume that you have `gcloud` sdk installed on your machine, if not you can install from [here](https://cloud.google.com/sdk/install).
+Also you have a project on [Google Cloud](https://console.cloud.google.com/) with [Kubernetes Engine](https://console.cloud.google.com/apis/library/container.googleapis.com?q=kubernetes%20engine&_ga=2.12989943.-1532196267.1571335381) enabled_

     _1. Login and Initialized Google Cloud_